 A single-family rental home is one step up in complexity.
 Because down payment requirements may be higher for properties bought purely for investment, the same $100,000 may be able to purchase a home worth approximately $333,000 assuming a 30% down payment.
 If the investor wants to manage the property, he or she will have to deal with repairs, rent collection and occasionally difficult tenants.
 Hiring a property manager to handle these details will reduce the net income, but also the hassles.

-House flipping involves purchasing a single-family home that is need of some repair or renovation, spending the money to prepare it for sale, and then selling it rather than keeping it to collect rent.
+Another common investment strategy is house flipping, which involves purchasing a single-family home that is need of some repair or renovation, spending the money to prepare it for sale, and then selling it rather than keeping it to collect rent.
 The key here is to find a motivated seller willing to sell at an attractive price.
 After that, it’s important to be able to accurately estimate the cost to complete needed work and a realistic selling price for the improved property.

 Real estate investment trusts (REITs) offer many advantages for beginning and veteran real estate investors.
 These publicly traded companies invest in real estate and distribute income from rent or property sales to shareholders.
 REITs come in many different varieties, providing high levels of diversification, and investing a lot or a little in one is as easy as buying shares of any public company.